Joel Ehrendreich

-Joel Ehrendreich is an American diplomat who has served as the United States ambassador to Palau since September 2023.
+Joel Ehrendreich is an American diplomat who had served as the United States ambassador to Palau.
 He previously served as the director of the Office of Japanese Affairs at the State Department from 2022 to 2023.

 Early life and education

 Ehrendreich is a native of Nebraska.
 He also grew up in Whitefish Bay, Wisconsin and attended Whitefish Bay High School.
 He earned a Bachelor of Business Administration from Drake University.

 Career

 Early in his career, Ehrendreich served in the Peace Corps in Niger from 1985 to 1987.
 He is a career member of the Senior Foreign Service with the rank of Counselor.
 He served as director of Regional and Security Policy in the Bureau of East Asian and Pacific Affairs.
 Prior to that, he was senior operations officer in the Bureau of Legislative Affairs, a foreign policy advisor to the Commandant of the Marine Corps, a consul general at the U.S. Consulate General in Okinawa, Japan, an economic counselor at U.S. embassy in Manila, the Philippines, and an economic and political counselor at U.S. embassy in Singapore.
 Earlier assignments include service at U.S. embassies in New Delhi, Tokyo, Sydney, and the West African nation of Togo.
 Ehrendreich also served in the White House Situation Room as a senior duty officer.
 Since 2022, he has served as the director of the Office of Japanese Affairs at the State Department.